 (B) An analysis of the air quality and visibility (federal major sources only) impact of the source or modification, including meteorological and topographical data, specific details of models used, and other information necessary to estimate air quality impacts; and

-(C) An analysis of the air quality and visibility (federal major sources only) impacts, and the nature and extent of all commercial, residential, industrial, and other source emission growth, which has occurred since January 1, 1978, in the area the source or modification would affect.
+(C) An analysis of the air quality and visibility (federal major sources only) impacts, and the nature and extent of all commercial, residential, industrial, and other source emission growth, which has occurred since the baseline concentration year in the area the source or modification would affect.

 (2) Fees.
-Applicants for a Standard ACDP must pay the fees set forth in Table 2 of 340-216-0020.
+Applicants for a Standard ACDP must pay the fees set forth in OAR 340-8010 Table 2.

 (3) Permit content.
 A Standard ACDP is a permit that contains: